-In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in Note 39, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.

 - Future Levels of Government Funding There is a high degree of uncertainty around the future levels of funding for local authorities.
 The Council has set aside amounts in provisions, balances and reserves which it believes are appropriate to manage the Council's finances over the medium term.
 The Council has also determined that its strong track record in financial and budgetary management means that there is as yet insufficient reason to change the assumption that the assets of the Council will not be significantly impaired as a result of the need to close facilities and/or significantly reduce levels of service provision.
-This judgement is kept under regular review. - Economic Uncertainty While assessing the appropriate levels of provisions, balances and reserves, the wider economic picture has also been taken into account.
+This judgement is kept under regular review. - Covid 19 and UK exit from the European Union (EU) There is high level of uncertainty about the medium term implications of the current lockdown and the UK's exit from the EU.
+As a result of the pandemic there have been substantial falls in equity markets but also a rise in AA rated corporate bond yields.
+The assumption has been made that this will not significantly impair the value of the Council's assets or change the discount rate.
+The assumption made will need to be reviewed regularly.
+The Covid 19 crisis may also impact on future levels of income and of government funding.
+As highlighted in the Narrative Report the Council has adopted a Financial Recovery strategy to help mitigate this impact.